wind-m05/wind-m05.github.io/_posts/2023-2-11-2D-heat-diffusion-model-reduction.md

 layout: article
 title: "Model reduction for the 2D heat diffusion equations in a plate using Galerkin projection and POD"
 mathjax: true
-tags: Model-reduction Galerkin-projection POD Bifurcations Delayed-systems
+tags: Model-reduction Galerkin-projection POD
 show_subscribe: false
 mathjax_autoNumber: false
-cover: '/assets/images/modeling-dynamics/time_delayed_3D.png'
+cover: '/assets/images/model-reduction/model_reduction_cover'
 ---

 This project focusses on describing the temperature distribution evolution of a 2D plate with as few equations as possible.
 In particular we will be interested in the heat diffusion process that takes place as a result of individual heat loads $u_1$ and $u_2$ applied on the surface.
 The equations will be approximated by using a Galerkin projection onto the heat diffusion equation.
 The fourier basis will be exploited to utilize its orthogonality properties.
 After which the POD basis will be defined from a high dimensional data set to represent the heat diffusion equations in only a few ordinary differential equations.